Loverzzz/Loverzzz/README.md

 ---

 <div align="center" style="max-width: 600px; margin: 20px auto; font-size: 1.1em; line-height: 1.6;">
     <p>🌟 Hello!
-I'm a recent graduate in Robotics and Artificial Intelligence from **Universitas Airlangga**, eager to embark on my journey in the realm of machine learning. 🚀</p>
+I'm a recent graduate in Robotics and Artificial Intelligence from <strong>Universitas Airlangga</strong>, eager to embark on my journey in the realm of machine learning. 🚀</p>

-    <p>Throughout my academic journey, I have proven experience in IoT, data science, machine learning, and drone technology, showcasing a strong portfolio of projects in Machine Learning, Data Science, Frontend Web Development, Computer Vision, Large Language Models (LLM), IoT Systems, Automation, and Robotics.
-I've honed my skills through various experiences, including a rewarding internship, impactful academic projects, and innovative personal projects.</p>
+    <p>Throughout my academic journey, I have proven experience in IoT, data science, machine learning, and drone technology, showcasing a strong portfolio of projects.</p>

-    <p>I’m on the lookout for an AI/Machine Learning Engineer or Data Scientist role where I can apply my knowledge and passion to contribute to meaningful projects with real-world impact.
-Let’s create something amazing together! 🌟</p>
+    <p>I’m on the lookout for an AI/Machine Learning Engineer or Data Scientist role where I can apply my knowledge and passion to contribute to meaningful projects with real-world impact.</p>
 </div>

 ---